GeoPython-UPD/site/source/lessons/L1/course-environment-components.rst

 .. note::

     The interactive code cells are a new feature from the 2020 course materials that is still a bit experimental!
-    Remember, you can always open up the materials in Binder or CSC Notebooks and run the code in there.
+    Remember, you can always open up the materials in Binder and run the code in there.

 JupyterLab
 ----------